PicnicSupermarket/dbt-score/docs/create_rules.md

 self-explanatory name for the function and document it well.

-The type annotation for the rule's argument dictates whether the rule should be applied to dbt models, sources, snapshots, or exposures.
+The type annotation for the rule's argument dictates whether the rule should be applied to dbt models, sources, snapshots, seeds, or exposures.

 Here is the same example rule, applied to sources: